CALIFORNIA HUNGER ACTION COALITION: 2018 CHAC Policy Agenda

 Every year in late-May advocates from across the state meeting a the Capitol for legislative visits, rallies, and networking all in the name of anti-hunger.
 Our 2016 Hunger Action Day brought over 400 advocates from every corner of our great state.

-This year, 2017, marked the 20th Annual Hunger Action Day, we hope that everyone who attended enjoyed this fantastic event!
+Last year, 2017, marked the 20th Annual Hunger Action Day, we hope that everyone who attended enjoyed this fantastic event!

 Here is video footage from last year’s Hunger Action Day!
 See you in May!

 CHAC is proud to put forward an agenda that prioritizes the most impactful policies for ending hunger and poverty in California.
 From its earliest days, for example, CHAC helped establish and secure permanent funding for the California Food Assistance Program that provides benefits to immigrant families who are legally present but denied CalFresh benefits (SNAP) from the 1996 Welfare Reform Act.
 Together with other coalitions and partners, CHAC is able to lift up fundamental issues of hunger and routinely sees success even when facing difficult political odds or fiscal challenges.

 o A one-time support of $8M to the CalFood Program that enables California food banks to purchase California grown foods and ongoing annual support 0f $6M.